clo3olb/chaostheory_task1/README.md

 ## Update(PUT)

-Adds data to the database.
+Updates data in the database with specified key and value.

 ### Request